 A graduation celebration to honor student achievements is held for graduates each spring at the DeSoto Center.
 Family and friends of graduates are invited to share in recognizing students at their home campus.

-Students can be fitted for and order rental cap and gown at the DeSoto Center prior to commencement each spring.
-These are worn at the official commencement exercises in Oxford only and are returned to the supplier there.
 Diplomas are mailed to students after final grades have posted and all fees and exit paperwork has been completed.